deepaksood619/deepaksood619.github.io/docs/management/people-management/mentoring-teaching-coaching-leading-leader-leadership.md

 ## Carrot vs Stick

-CarrotandStickApproach of Motivation. ...
-Thecarrotis a reward for moving while thestickis the punishment for not moving and hence making him move forcefully.
-Thus, an individual is givencarroti.e. reward when he performs efficiently and is jabbed with astick oris given a punishment in case of non-performance.
+Carrot and Stick Approach of Motivation. ...
+The carrot is a reward for moving while the stick is the punishment for not moving and hence making him move forcefully.
+Thus, an individual is given carrot i.e. reward when he performs efficiently and is jabbed with a stick or is given a punishment in case of non-performance.

 ## Leaders